USDepartmentofLabor/Ruby-Sample-App/README.md

 A sample app using the Ruby Federal SDK

-Documentation can be found at http://USDepartmentofLabor.github.io/Ruby-Sample-App.
+Documentation for this sample app can be found at http://USDepartmentofLabor.github.io/Ruby-Sample-App.